-Plants are the only life form that converts the energy of the sun into biomass in the form of roots, leaves, stems, branches, and seeds.
-All animals depend directly or indirectly on plants for food as they either eat plants or eat the animals that eat plants.
+Plants convert the energy of the sun into biomass in the form of roots, leaves, stems, branches, and seeds.
+All animals depend directly or indirectly on plants for food as they either eat plants or eat other animals that eat plants.

 Insects Are Really Important

 There is more insect biomass on earth than all other animal species combined and animals are fundamentally dependent on insects for their food.
-For example, 96% of eastern terrestrial bird species feed their young the high protein diets that only insects can provide for rapid development.
+For example, 96% of eastern terrestrial bird species feed their young the high protein diets that only insects (particularly caterpillars) can provide for rapid development.
 Insects form the foundation of the food chain for all higher order animals.

 Plants Form Important Relationships With Insects